psifertex/breaking_decompilers/index.md

 - understand more about how decompilers work and thus,
 - have lots of ideas on how to break them
+- know a bunch of concrete examples that will break all tools

 Note: Goals for this talk.